socialfoundations/whynot/docs/source/develop.rst

         states = [initial_state]
         state = initial_state
         for time in timesteps:
-            state = f(time, state, config, intervention, rng) states.append(state)
+            state = dynamics(time, state, config, intervention, rng) states.append(state)
         return wn.dynamics.Run(states=states, times=timesteps)

 .. _adding-estimators:

-Adding An Estimator
+Adding an Estimator
 -------------------

-By design, Whynot supports adding new estimators to the framework, independent of the language of implementation.
+WhyNot ships with a small number of causal estimators, with a larger number available through the companion package ``whynot_estimators``.
+Most users will either use these estimators or implement their own to run experiments on top of data generated by WhyNot.
+However, Whynot also supports adding new estimators to the package, which can then be accessed and experimented with by other users.

 Estimators with a Python interface can be directly added to the package.
-This procedure is detailed in :ref:`adding-python-estimators`.

-Estimators written in ``R`` or without a Python interface can be added to the companion package ``whynot_estimators``.
+This procedure is detailed below.
+Estimators written in other languages like ``R`` or without a Python interface can be added to the companion package ``whynot_estimators``.
 As estimators are added to Whynot, we hope this will form the core of a common set of benchmark algorithms for causal inference tasks.

 .. _adding-python-estimators: